Suitability of dwelling size

-- The majority (79%) of social housing households were residing in dwellings that were considered to be meeting the standards for their household composition.
+- the majority (80%) of social housing households were considered to be residing in dwellings adequate to their household composition.

-- 4.5% of public housing, 26% of state owned and managed Indigenous housing (SOMIH), 3.6% of community housing and 14% of Indigenous community housing households were residing in dwellings that were considered to be overcrowded.
+- 4% of public housing, 25% of state owned and managed Indigenous housing (SOMIH) and 4% of community housing households were considered to be in overcrowded dwellings.

-- 17% of public housing, 26% of SOMIH and 11% of community housing households were residing in dwellings considered to be underutilised dwellings.
+- At 30 June 2019, 17% of public housing and 26% of SOMIH housing households were considered to be in underutilised dwellings.

 Canadian National Occupancy Standard (CNOS)

 A measure of the appropriateness of housing that is sensitive to both household size and composition, the CNOS specifies that:

 - no more than 2 people shall share a bedroom